New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 Thus, the sum of the Betti numbers for the $D$-dimensional sphere is given as

-From these results, we argue that the maximal number of fermion species on the $D$-dimensional discretized sphere ${}^{\ast}S^{D}$ is equal to the sum of the Betti numbers for the $D$-dimensional sphere $S^{D}$.
+From these results, we argue that the maximal number of Dirac zero-modes of the naive-fermion-like setup on the $D$-dimensional discretized sphere ${}^{\ast}S^{D}$ is equal to the sum of the Betti numbers for the $D$-dimensional sphere $S^{D}$ at least for this discretization.

 It is notable that the lattice fermion action on the spherical lattice has been studied in the literature in the different context \cite{Kamata:2016xmu, Kamata:2016rqi, Brower2017}.
 Our result is consistent with the observations obtained in the literature.